 If you’ve been comfort-eating a little too much and want to get back into a healthy mindset, Sakara is the perfect reset.
 We tried out its signature program, which included three days’ worth of breakfast, lunch, and dinner.
-This vegan meal kit service is based off nine pillars of nutrition, and aims to get you healthier by providing all the nutrients your body craves.
+This vegan meal kit service is based on nine pillars of nutrition and aims to get you healthier by providing all the nutrients your body craves.

 The meals all come prepackaged and ready-to-eat, although some dishes can be heated up if you prefer.
 Along with the food, the signature program included Sakara’s probiotics, detox tea, and a detox snack bar.